eloots/Pi-Akka-Cluster/exercise_006_split_brain_resolver_static_quorum/src/test/resources/README.md

 split_brain_resolver_static_quorum

-# Exercise 5 > Split brain resolver with _Static Quorum_ strategy
+# Split brain resolver with Static Quorum strategy

-The split brain resolver is added and configured with a _Static Quorum_ strategy.
+The split brain resolver is added and configured with a `Static Quorum` strategy.